-- residential lease agreements, mainly governed by the general lease rules of the Civil Code and the Law of 21 September 2006, as amended on residential leases; - commercial lease agreements, mainly governed by the general lease rules of the Civil Code and (to the extent the lease exceeds a term of one year) by Articles 1762-3 et seq of the Civil Code, concerning real estate used for commercial, industrial or craftsmanship activities; and - lease agreements with respect to real estate used for other purposes (eg, office buildings used for administrative purposes or for liberal professions), which are not subject to the specific rules of residential or commercial leases.
+- residential lease agreements, mainly governed by the general lease rules of the Civil Code and the law of 21 September 2006, as amended on residential leases; - commercial lease agreements, mainly governed by the general lease rules of the Civil Code and (to the extent the lease exceeds a terms of one year) by articles 1762-3 and following of the Civil Code, concerning real estate used for commercial, industrial or craftsmanship activities; and - lease agreements with respect to real estate used for other purposes (eg, office buildings used for administrative purposes or for liberal professions), which are not subject to the specific rules of residential or commercial leases.
 The leases benefit from the most extensive contractual freedom, and are only subject to the general rules of the Civil Code applying to leases (to the extent not otherwise contractually agreed).